chrische-xx/caravel_user_project_analog/README.md

 ## Silicon Measurements

-Measurement results from the first die.
+Measurement results from the first measured die that was taped-out on the [MPW3 Shuttle](https://platform.efabless.com/shuttles/MPW-3)

 ```
+Measurement Conditions:
 AVDD=1.5V
 DVDD=1.5V
 VCM=0.75V